Macquarie fault zone: Present

-A major geographic feature which runs along the Macquarie Fault Zone is known as the Macquarie Ridge.
-This ridge represents both the different relative heights of the abutting plates as well as the component of compression between the plates.
+The Macquarie Ridge represents both the different relative heights of the abutting plates as well as the component of compression between the plates.
 The namesake Macquarie Island, named after Lachlan Macquarie lies atop a segment of the Macquarie Ridge.
+The Australia-Pacific plate boundary is now understood to be along the crest of the ridges rather than in the troughs with a zone of deformation up to 100 km wide.
+This central area has had up to 290 km right lateral displacement since ocean floor spreading ceased at about 10 million years ago.